euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 	- View access to all resources

 To be able two have an organization node there can be two ways:
-- You-r an owner of a G-Suite account
+- You're an owner of a G-Suite account
 - Using Google Cloud Identity for creating an organization node.

 *Note*: Child policies cannot restrict access granted at the parent level.